• Nothing Found

 Are taxis expensive in Berlin?

 Taxis in Berlin are actually more affordable than in most big cities in Germany.
 They use a taximeter based on distance to calculate their fare, with a base rate of €4.30 and a rate/km of €2.80 for the first 7 km, and €2.10 for every kilometre after that.
-If you choose to take a Kurzstrecke (short journey) Berlin taxi, it will cost you €6 to reach any destination within a 2km radius.
-For a guaranteed set rate with no hidden costs, we recommend booking a private transfer with Welcome.
+If you choose to take a Kurzstrecke (short journey) Berlin taxi, it will cost you €6 to reach any destination within a 2 km radius.
+For a guaranteed set rate with no hidden costs, we recommend booking your taxi with Welcome Pickups.

-How do you call a taxi in Berlin?
+How do I call a taxi in Berlin?

 Yes, it’s customary to tip your driver in Berlin around 10% of your total fare.
-If you take a Kurzstrecke taxi, you’re not obligated to tip, however, giving €0.50 extra will always be appreciated.
+If you take a Kurzstrecke taxi, you’re not obligated to tip.
+Although giving €0.50 extra will always be appreciated.

 Was this helpful?